 There is one place you absolutely can’t miss when visiting Abu Dhabi and that’s the Sheikh Zayed Grand Mosque.
-This phenomenal work of architecture and largest place of worship in the UAE is absolutely spell-binding.
+This phenomenal work of architecture is the largest place of worship in the UAE and it is absolutely spellbinding.

 I’ve been lucky enough to travel to Abu Dhabi twice – the first time in 2016 and again in February 2022 – and each time visiting the Sheikh Zayed Grand Mosque has been the highlight of the trip.
 If you’re planning a visit, here are my (recently updated) top tips.

-(This post was originally published in Oct 2016 and has been updated February 2022 to reflect current circumstances.)
+(This post was originally published in Oct 2016 and has been updated in February 2023.)

 Some fascinating fast facts about Sheikh Zayed Grand Mosque

 - Sheikh Zayed Grand Mosque is the largest mosque in the UAE and can hold up to 40,000 worshippers and 15,000 visitors.

 - The mosque was commissioned by, and named after, the first president of the United Arab Emirates, Sheikh Zayed bin Sultan Al Nahyan, who passed away before the mosque’s completion.
 The mausoleum of the late Sheikh Zayed is located beside the mosque on the north side.